grafana/grafana/docs/sources/enterprise/reporting.md

 When generating reports by each panel renders separately before being collected in a PDF.
 The per panel rendering timeout and number of concurrently rendered panels can be configured.

 To modify the panels' clarity you can set a scale factor for the rendered images.
-A higher scale factor is more legible but will increase the file size.
+A higher scale factor is more legible but will increase the file size of the generated PDF.

  These options are available in the [configuration]({{< relref "../installation/configuration.md">}}) file.